iamvikrammishra/wms-system/README.md

 - Tailwind CSS for styling
 - Recharts for data visualization
 - React Router for navigation
+- Netlify for deployment

 ### Backend
-- Supabase (PostgreSQL) for database
-- Express.js for AI Query backend
+- Node.js with Express.js for AI Query backend
 - OpenAI API for natural language processing
+- Render for backend deployment

 ## Getting Started